Payum/Payum/src/Payum/Core/Resources/docs/get-it-started.md

 Here we describe basic steps required by all supported payments.
 We are going to setup models, storages, a security layer and so on.
 All that stuff will be used later.

-_**Note**: If you are working with symfony2 framework look at the bundle [documentation instead](https://github.com/Payum/PayumBundle/blob/master/Resources/doc/index.md)._

 ## Install

 The preferred way to install the library is using [composer](http://getcomposer.org/).